Please see our Find Us page. You can also find the farm location through the below links;

-Yes, during season we do sell Lavender Plants – varieties vary each year but we aim to offer an excellent selection of Castle Farm approved, English-grown plants.
-You can order Lavender plants online here. (link)
+Yes, we sell Lavender Plants during the Spring and Summer months – varieties vary each year but we aim to offer an excellent selection of Castle Farm approved, English-grown plants.
+Please visit our shop or our online store for more details.

-Our parking is reserved for customers and farm visitors only.
-During Lavender season we have parking charges on the weekends.
+Our parking is limited and as such reserved for customers and farm visitors only.

 Absolutely.
 If you wish to collect a hop from the shop please call us for prices and to reserve in advance.

 A hop bine is composed of two or three stems that have grown and twisted up a long central string.